 One 2-hour language class each week for 21 weeks.

 Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.

-The module is taught entirely in Portuguese.
-Texts in Portuguese, as well as video and audio resources relating to Portugal, Brazil and other Lusophone countries form the basis of an intensive and active learning experience.
+The module is taught entirely in Italian.
+Texts from Italian resources, video and audio relating to Italy form the basis of an intensive and active learning experience.

 The module aims to enable students to communicate fluently and effectively at an advanced level in speech and writing, in predictable and unpredictable situations.
 Furthermore, it is designed to help students improve their accuracy of grammar and syntax and to provide an interesting and challenging range of topics for discussion and analysis.

 By the end of the module, students will have:

 - developed competencies in a broad range of complex and non-routine language tasks across a wide and often unpredictable variety of contexts;

 - consolidated and expanded grammatical and syntactical competencies;

 - become more proficient in using a wider range of register and style both in speaking and writing.